Table of Contents

 Anytime someone claims to be a user of your account, you should independently verify his or her identity by following internal procedures.
 If such procedures are not in place, consider creating some to help staff members protect data.

 If in doubt, never provide any sensitive information or make account changes on someone else's behalf.
-Legitimate users should be able to reset their password or login to their account to retrieve information themselves.
+Legitimate users should be able to reset their password or log in to their account to retrieve information themselves.

 We recommend that you educate your agents using your app about these types of security risks and also create a security policy that everyone can refer to if these incidents were to occur.